singnet/dev-portal/docs/ai-consumers/paypal.md

 - File management system such as IPFS stores the location of the hash and points to the associated protofile The IPFS can include a file and the same file returns same hash.

+### How to use service by paying through PayPal

+1. Go to the Marketplace portal
+2. Pay service through your Paypal
+3. Use Faucet to convert to crypto currency details
+4. The application send the equal token in to wallet and then to Channel
+5. Now you can make a call now - the call is based on proto.

 ### Depositing  tokens from Metamask to the Singularity Escrow Wallet.

 Steps
 1. Let start by depositing some tokens from Metamask to the Singularity Escrow Wallet.
 So you can pay for service
 2. On the Home page click on Account link